cdelgehier/oio-docs/doc/source/arch-design/services.rst

 **oio-blob-indexer**

-oio-blob-indexer is a crawler which re-index chuncks in the Rdir
+oio-blob-indexer is a crawler which re-index chunks in the Rdir

 Key characteristics :